continuwuity/continuwuity/docs/deploying/generic.md

 ## Adding a Continuwuity user

-While Continuwuity can run as any user it is better to use dedicated users for different services.
-This also allows you to make sure that the file permissions are correctly set up.
+While Continuwuity can run as any user, it is better to use dedicated users for different services.
+This also ensures that the file permissions are set up correctly.

 In Debian, you can use this command to create a Continuwuity user: